COS301-SE-2020/Data-Visualization/README.md

 ### Naming Conventions

 All standard React conventions are in place.
-E.g. all components start with a capital letter and hook functions start with `use` prefix.
+E.g. all components start with a capital letter and hook functions start with a `use` prefix.
 Only single quotes are used.